djsavvy/undervisor-2020/typecasting_verification/design_doc.md

   ret
 ```

-__TODO:__ add more/better code samples in this section

 Note that the constructor of `SimpleBase` is inlined, but the call to `operator new` is not.
 I believe that the call to `operator new` can never actually be inlined, since we need to link in the library containing it (`libstdc++`).

-Instead of tracing calls to `operator new` in the undervisor, we only track objects that have been initialized --- to that end, we track the terminations of all constructors.
+Instead of tracing calls to `operator new` in the undervisor, we only track objects that have been initialized --- to that end, we keep track of the _terminations_ of all constructors.
 This allows us to avoid special-casing for different memory allocation systems, including bare `malloc()` or a memory-pool initialized with placement new.

 When we reach the end of an executing constructor for an object, we create a mapping in the undervisor from the base address of that object to the type whose constructor just ran.
 If our bottom-half map already contains a different type associated with that base address, we raise an error condition and abort.
 Therefore, we maintain a canonical mapping from virtual top-half addresses to object types.